A sparse spectral method for fractional differential equations in one-spatial dimension: Sum space

-where $T_n(x)$ are Chebyshev polynomials of the first kind.
 We call $\eT_n(x)$ \emph{extended} Chebyshev functions of the first kind.
 Under the change of variables, $x = \cos \theta$, for $|x|\leq 1$, the sum space is equivalent to the Fourier series on the half-period $0 \leq \theta \leq \pi$.
 Thus expanding a function $f(x)$ in this space is equivalent to the Fourier extension problem \cite{Boyd2002,Bruno2007,Huybrechs2010}.
+We emphasize that we must take the span of both families of functions otherwise we are unable to construct a sparse representation of the fractional operator in \cref{eq:fpde}.

-The extended Chebyshev functions $\eT_n$ satisfy the same recurrence relationship as $T_n$. \begin{proposition}[Recurrence relation] For all $x \in \mathbb{R}$, $n \geq 1$,
+The extended Chebyshev functions $\eT_n$ satisfy the same recurrence relationship as $T_n$. \begin{proposition}[Recurrence relation] For all $x \in \mathbb{R}$, $n \in \mathbb{N}$,

 \end{proposition} \begin{proof} The case where $|x| \leq 1$ is the three-term recurrence for Chebyshev polynomials of the first kind.
 For $|x| > 1$, the result follows by utilizing the substitution $x = \cosh(y)$ if $x>1$ and $x=-\cosh(y)$ if $x<-1$ into \cref{eq:recurrence1}. \end{proof}